 (b) 20% on or about thirty (30) days thereafter.

-3.3 Agent must provide Lightyear with written notice of dispute regarding the amount of any payment (or lack thereof) made to Agent under this Agreement.
-Such written notice must be provided within ninety (90) days of the date Lightyear made the payment, or the payment should have been paid.
+3.3 Agent must provide Hemp Logic with written notice of dispute regarding the amount of any payment (or lack thereof) made to Agent under this Agreement.
+Such written notice must be provided within ninety (90) days of the date Hemp Logic made the payment, or the payment should have been paid.
 The notice must include the supporting documentation evidencing the discrepancy.
-If the Agent does not provide the written notice described herein, including the supporting documentation, within the ninety (90) day period, the Agent hereby waives any and all claims against Lightyear for payments due under this Agreement and releases Lightyear from any liability relating to such commission or lack thereof.
+If the Agent does not provide the written notice described herein, including the supporting documentation, within the ninety (90) day period, the Agent hereby waives any and all claims against Hemp Logic for payments due under this Agreement and releases Hemp Logic from any liability relating to such commission or lack thereof.

-3.4 Lightyear may add, change, limit, modify or cancel procedures or requirements from time-to-time upon notice to Agent and thereby affect commissions paid to Agent.
+3.4 Hemp Logic may add, change, limit, modify or cancel procedures or requirements from time-to-time upon notice to Agent and thereby affect commissions paid to Agent.
 Procedures or requirements may also be altered in order to comply with or accommodate the effect of any change in industry standards, or any legislative, judicial or regulatory ruling, order or mandate.

-3.5 If an Agent’s Account submits an order for Telecommunication Services, and the Agent is not actively involved and responsible for selling the Telecommunication Service and obtaining all the necessary paperwork, then Lightyear may, at its sole discretion, determine that the Agent is not entitled to any commissions or compensation for such order.
+3.5 If an Agent’s Account submits an order for Hemp Logic's products, and the Agent is not actively involved and responsible for selling the Hemp Logic product and obtaining all the necessary paperwork, then Hemp Logic may, at its sole discretion, determine that the Agent is not entitled to any commissions or compensation for such order.

 3.6 The following policies and procedures shall apply to the Agent’s Accounts which are delinquent in payment:

-(a) Any of the Agent's Accounts (excluding accounts or rate plans for which the Agent and Lightyear have agreed to a separate bad debt policy) which are billed by Lightyear and which invoices are not paid by their due date for any reason (including, but not limited to, loss or theft of a calling card or misuse or abuse of services) may be considered overdue by Lightyear and assigned to a collection status.
+(a) Any of the Agent's Accounts (excluding accounts or rate plans for which the Agent and Hemp Logic have agreed to a separate bad debt policy) which are billed by Hemp Logic and which invoices are not paid by their due date for any reason (including, but not limited to, loss or theft of a calling card or misuse or abuse of services) may be considered overdue by Hemp Logic and assigned to a collection status.

-(b) If an Agent’s Account is in collection status for 90 days or more (a “Bad Debt Account”), and the Account is disconnected for non-payment, Lightyear may deduct from the amounts payable to the Agent an amount equal to ten percent (10%) (the “Bad Debt Percentage”) of the outstanding aggregate balance of the Bad Debt Account for the four-month billing period commencing with the month for which the account was assigned collection status.
+(b) If an Agent’s Account is in collection status for 90 days or more (a “Bad Debt Account”), and the Account is disconnected for non-payment, Hemp Logic may deduct from the amounts payable to the Agent an amount equal to ten percent (10%) (the “Bad Debt Percentage”) of the outstanding aggregate balance of the Bad Debt Account for the four-month billing period commencing with the month for which the account was assigned collection status.
 The aggregate balance determined to be the Bad Debt amount is the summation of the first four past due invoices, less any payments and/or credits applied which affect the four invoices in question.

-(c) Depending upon future variance of market conditions, the Bad Debt Percentage may be adjusted in Lightyear’s discretion from time to time so that Lightyear achieves its intended goal of approximating the chargeback to the Agent of the amount of commissions previously paid by Lightyear on the outstanding balance of the Bad Debt Account.
+(c) Depending upon future variance of market conditions, the Bad Debt Percentage may be adjusted in Hemp Logic’s discretion from time to time so that Hemp Logic achieves its intended goal of approximating the chargeback to the Agent of the amount of commissions previously paid by Hemp Logic on the outstanding balance of the Bad Debt Account.

-(d) If any amount from a Bad Debt Account is subsequently collected by Lightyear following a deduction from the amounts payable to the Agent, the Agent will not be entitled to any recovery.
-Lightyear may provide a different bad debt policy than that which is set forth herein for certain products and services.
-If a different bad debt policy applies to a particular product or service, it will be outlined in Lightyear's Rate and Margin Manual.
+(d) If any amount from a Bad Debt Account is subsequently collected by Hemp Logic following a deduction from the amounts payable to the Agent, the Agent will not be entitled to any recovery.
+Hemp Logic may provide a different bad debt policy than that which is set forth herein for certain products and services.
+If a different bad debt policy applies to a particular product or service, it will be outlined in Hemp Logic's Rate and Margin Manual.

 Article 4